 These so-called natural inequalities are different from inequalities generated by our social, economic and political conditions.
 Though one may argue that one of the important reasons for different dreams and capacities of human beings are due to their different social and economic positions in society.
 The majority poor may not dream of getting jobs by doing higher studies.
 The majority of marginalised sections are suppressed to an extent that they are unable to become aware of their talents.
 So, in order to make everyone capable enough to avail opportunities, the government may provide special treatment in the form of reservations or other means to the underprivileged section/s of society.
-These measures are called either positive discrimination or affirmative actions of society.
-These measures are called either positive discrimination of equality teaches us to respect each other as equal human beings and provide infrastructure to develop our talents.
+These measures are called either 'positive discrimination' or 'affirmative actions'.
+So, we need equality for fair treatment to all.
+The notion of equality teaches us to respect each other as equal human beings and provide infrastructure to develop our talents.

-I. Wh are the provisions written in Indian Constitution related with equality?
-2. Wri a short note on equality of opportunity?
+1. What are the provisions written in Indian Constitution related with equality?
+2. Write a short note on equality of opportunity?